-As the Tabernacle became the ‘focal point for the black Caribbean community in North Kensington’, the music changed from non-conformist Protestant hymns to Ethiopian Orthodox Rastafarian reggae; featuring a Legalise Cannabis Campaign benefit by Moa Anbessa and the Mighty Observer sound-system Dub club.
+Wilf Walker’s Black Productions put on a Tab benefit gig headlined by Aswad at Porchester Hall and the first gigs on the premises.
+As the Tabernacle became the focal point of the local black community in the late 70s, the music changed from Protestant hymns to Rastafarian reggae at a Legalise Cannabis Campaign benefit by Moa Anbessa and the Mighty Observer sound-system Dub club.

-1988 In the Tabernacle’s centenary year Strummer reappeared with his post-Clash group Latino Rockabilly War.
-As the Tab became west London’s premier rap venue there were some early hip-hop pronouncements from the pulpit by the Krew and JC001 and a graffiti workshop on the premises. (+?)
-The W11 Express club at the Tab was reviewed in Time Out as ‘an ideal venue that attracts a very mixed crowd with its blend of guest DJs spinning the latest big dance beats.’
+1988 In the Tabernacle’s centenary year, Joe Strummer reappeared with his post-Clash group Latino Rockabilly War.
+As the Tab became west London’s premier rap venue there were some early hip-hop pronouncements from the pulpit by the Krew and JC001 and a graffiti workshop.

-Out of Ray Jones’s Roughler cabaret nights came the Notting Hill panto, featuring local celebrities including Keith and Kevin Allen, the market trader Eddie Cain, Andrea Oliver and Anna Chancellor of Four Weddings fame.
-Lily Allen made her stage debut at an early 90s panto at the Tab.
+1990s Out of Ray Jones’s Roughler cabaret nights at the Tab came the Notting Hill Panto, featuring such local celebrities as Keith Allen, Andrea Oliver and Anna Chancellor.
+Lily Allen made her stage debut at the Tab in an early 90s panto.

 1993 After the Tabernacle Arts and Community Centre went bankrupt, the Council took over the running of the building and Gill FitzHugh was appointed director of the Tabernacle Trust.

-1995 Plans were announced to return the centre to community control with a £1 million Lottery bid to upgrade the building.
-Mr C of the Shamen made a donation from the profits of ‘Ebenezer Goode’ to the North Kensington Sports Academy at the Tab run by the boxer Tyrone Forbes.
+1995 Plans were announced to return the centre to community control and upgrade the building.
+Mr C of the Shamen made a donation from the profits of ‘Ebenezer Goode’ to the North Kensington Sports Academy at the Tab, run by the boxer Tyrone Forbes

-1996 The trust received a £3 million Lottery grant for refurbishment as an arts centre and Carnival permanent base and a further £1 million came from City Challenge, RBKC and charitable trusts.
+1996 The Tabernacle Trust received a £3 million Lottery grant for refurbishment as an arts centre and permanent Carnival base, and a further £1 million from City Challenge, RBKC and charitable trusts.

-1998 The Tabernacle reopened as a state-of-the-art community centre, featuring a new hall, bar, studios, the Tablet gallery and the Good Cook restaurant run by Allegra McEvedy, previously of Robert de Niro’s Tribeca Grill.
-The Windrush 50th anniversary multi-cultural history week was opened by Frank Bruno.
+1998 The building reopened, featuring a new hall, bar, studios, the Tablet gallery, and the Good Cook restaurant, run by Allegra McEvedy from Robert de Niro’s Tribeca Grill.

-1999 The Tab was awarded the RBKC environment award for restoration and conversion.
-The new arts centre was officially launched by Vanessa and Richard Branson, Mick Jagger, Jerry Hall and the Duke of Gloucester.
+1999 The Tabernacle was awarded the RBKC environment award for restoration and conversion, and officially launched by Vanessa and Richard Branson, Mick Jagger, Jerry Hall and the Duke of Gloucester.

-2000 Into the 21st century there was a Santana showcase gig attended by All Saints and Blur members.
-The Tabernacle hosted the Mangrove steel band, Beat Dis jazz collective, Portobello2000 internet radio station and Portobello Film Festival.
+2000 Into the 21st century the Tab hosted a Santana gig, attended by All Saints and Blur members, the Mangrove steel band, Beat Dis jazz collective, Portobello2000 Internet radio station and Portobello Film Festival.
 Gill FitzHugh was succeeded as Tabernacle director by Karen Woodley.

-2006 The Good, the Bad and the Queen featuring Damon Albarn (of Blur and Gorillaz) and Paul Simonon (of the Clash) rehearsed and made their debut on the premises. (+?)
-The Council carried out a public consultation on the future of the Tabernacle.
+2006 The Good, the Bad and the Queen, featuring Damon Albarn (of Blur and Gorillaz) and Paul Simonon (of the Clash), rehearsed and made their debut on the premises.
+After the Tabernacle Trust went into liquidation, the Council carried out a public consultation on the building’s future.

-2008 50 years on from the race riots, the Tabernacle reopened with a staging of Vanessa Walters’ Michael X monologue play starring Clint Dyer as Powis Square’s most notorious resident.
+2008 The Tab reopened on the 50th anniversary of the Notting Hill race riots with a staging of Vanessa Walters’ Michael X play, starring Clint Dyer as Powis Square’s most notorious resident.

-2009 – Present: The Tabernacle officially re-opened on Carnival weekend, August 2009 under the trust of Carnival Village.
-A partnership of Carnival Partners Mangrove, Ebony Steelband, ABC The Association of British Calypsonians and Yaa Asantewaa Arts.
+2009 The Tabernacle was officially re-launched by the Carnival Village partnership of the Mangrove and Ebony Steelband, Association of British Calypsonians (ABC), and Yaa Asantewaa Arts.

 Carnival Village Trust is a unique collaboration between its partners whose objects are to develop the art and business of Carnival.
 With preparation and performance central to the art form Carnival Village’s vision is to create a greater awareness of Carnival Arts.

-2010 There were appearances by DBC Pierre, Jeanette Winterson, Liam Frost, Rumer, Kiki Dee, the Rotten Hill Gang, Dreadzone and Jerry Dammers.
+2010 Tab gigs encompassed DBC Pierre, Jeanette Winterson, Liam Frost, Rumer, Kiki Dee, Jerry Dammers, Dreadzone and the Rotten Hill Gang.

 FOR ALL ENQUIRIES, BOOKINGS & A FULL INFORMATION PACK PLEASE CALL